-Quality Rating and Improvement Systems are a new policy trend that have the potential to negatively effect the Montessori community.
+Quality Rating and Improvement Systems are an accountability policy having a negative effect on the Montessori community.

 Why Should I Care?

-In most States, the QRIS systems are WEIGHTED AGAINST MONTESSORI PROGRAMS!
+In almost every state, the QRIS systems are WEIGHTED AGAINST MONTESSORI PROGRAMS!

 A high fidelity Montessori program will get a lower score than the average daycare center!